 - Substitute a toy or chew bone when your dog tries to gnaw on fingers or toes.

 - Dogs often mouth on people’s hands when stroked, patted and scratched.
 If your dog gets all riled up when you pet him, distract him by feeding him small treats from your other hand.
 This will help your dog get used to being touched without mouthing.

 - Encourage noncontact forms of play, such as fetch and tug-of-war, rather than wrestling and rough play with your hands.
-Refer to our article, Teaching your Dog to Play Fetch , to learn more about this game.
 Teaching your dog to play tug-of-war prepares him for dealing with arousal and frustration.
 To keep tug-of-war safe and fun for you and your dog, you’ll need to follow strict rules.
-Please see our article, Teaching Your Dog to Play Tug-of-War , for detailed guidelines.
 Once your dog can play tug safely, keep tug toys in your pocket or in a place where you can easily access them.
 If he starts to mouth you, you can immediately redirect him to the tug toy.
 Ideally, he’ll start to anticipate and look for a toy when he feels like mouthing.